Bundled series: Early Registration: $220 - Late Registration: $270

 Q: What is Photoshop?

-A: Adobe Photoshop is the de facto standard for raster graphic and photo image construction and manipulation.
+A: Adobe Photoshop is the de facto standard for faster graphic and photo image construction and manipulation.
 It is extremely powerful and layered and can be a necessary part of your skill set if you need total creative control over your images.

 Q: What about Lightroom?